We’re designing bike lanes wrong

 More urban trees could lead to more tree limbs knocking down power lines during storms.
 The ultimate solution to this problem could be burying power lines to protect them from high winds and ice storms.
 This costs money, but earlier solutions included only the conduit for the buried power lines.
 When digging trenches to bury power lines, a parallel trench could be dug to bury pipes that would supply water and nutrients to the trees.
 The trees would then grow to maturity, cooling the city and reducing the need for air conditioning.

-Climate street guidelines for US cities
+Climate street guidelines for U.S. cities

 To steer U.S. cities toward this kind of greener streetscape, urban scholars and planning experts need to develop what I call climate street guidelines.
 Such standards would offer design guidance that focuses on providing physiological and psychological benefits to all street users.

-Developers in the United States have been coaxed into green thinking through tax credits, expedited review and permitting, design/height bonuses, fee reductions and waivers, revolving loan funds and the U.S. Green Building Council’s Leadership in Energy and Environmental Design rating system.
-It is time to put equal effort into designing green streets for bicyclists, pedestrians, bus riders and residents who live on transit routes, as well as for drivers.
+Developers in the U.S. have been coaxed into green thinking through tax credits, expedited review and permitting, design/height bonuses, fee reductions and waivers, revolving loan funds, and the U.S. Green Building Council’s Leadership in Energy and Environmental Design rating system.
+It is time to put equal effort into designing green streets for bicyclists, pedestrians, bus riders, and residents who live on transit routes, as well as for drivers.

 is a research scientist at Harvard University.
-This article was republished from The Conversation under a Creative Commons license.
+This article was republished from the Conversation under a Creative Commons license.
 Read the original here.